tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Munificence, Symbol of

-_Recharge 11+:_ When you or an ally miss every target with a daily attack power, you and each nearby ally gain temporary hit points equal to your level.
+_Recharge 11+:_ When you or an ally miss every target with a full recovery attack power, you and each nearby ally gain temporary hit points equal to your level.

 **Quirk:** Very generous.